Corona Virus Update

-Trent Barton Buses announced reduced bus timetable https://news.derby.gov.uk/trent-barton-announce-reduced-service-timetables/
+For Trent Barton Buses timetable see: https://news.derby.gov.uk/trent-barton-announce-reduced-service-timetables/

 Please email email@example.com if you have any updates on your venues to be included here.

-If you miss our wonderful World Heritage Site, please visit us virtually – keep an eye on our Facebook , Twitter and Instagram feeds or visit our YouTube channel.
+If you aren’t getting out and about yet, our wonderful World Heritage Site can still be visited virtually – keep an eye on our Facebook , Twitter and Instagram feeds or visit our YouTube channel.

 Many thanks and keep safe.